concepts

 What is Physical AI on Intended#

-The safety PLC continues to be the authority on physical safety hazards.
-Intended is the authority on whether the command should be issued in the first place.
+We sit above your existing safety PLC, not in place of it.
+The safety PLC remains the authority on physical safety hazards (e-stop, light curtains, presence scanners).
+Intended is the authority on whether the command should be issued in the first place — and it leaves a tamper-evident record of every decision.

-What you get#
+What you get today#

-| What it is | Where it lives | |
+| What it is | Status | |

 |---|---|---|

-| OIL v2 — Open Intent Layer | Open Apache-2.0 taxonomy of 173 categories across 29 domains (15 physical / embodied + 14 digital).
-The vocabulary your robot uses to describe what it's about to do. | github.com/intended-so/intended/tree/main/packages/open-intent-layer |
+| Open Intent (OI) v2 | Open Apache-2.0 taxonomy — 29 domains / 173 categories.
+The vocabulary your robot uses to describe what it is about to do. | Implemented |

-| Edge verifier — Rust | Sub-50ms local verification.
-JWKS offline cache (24h).
-Revocation list sync.
-Pre-computed authority cache. | github.com/intended-so/intended/tree/main/crates/intended-verifier |
+| Edge verifier binary | Sub-50ms local verification, offline JWKS cache, revocation sync. | Roadmap |

 What we do NOT do#

-- Replace your safety PLC, safety bus, or safety-rated I/O
+- Replace your safety PLC, safety bus, or safety-rated I/O.

-- Write controls code, ROS2 nodes, ladder logic, or PLC programs
+- Write controls code, ROS2 nodes, ladder logic, or PLC programs.

 - Read your PLC tags directly — you implement a

-- Decide where to grasp, what trajectory to plan, or which lane to merge into
+- Decide where to grasp, what trajectory to plan, or which lane to merge into.

-Where we fit in your safety case#
+Where Intended fits in your safety case#

 | Component | Owner |